Paroxetine in Brief

 By reducing the dosage in small increments, your serotonergic system

-can gradually take over it's own natural serotonin producing activity
+can gradually restore it's own natural serotonin producing activity

 and slowly adapt to living without the drug.
 The tapering process may